crhntr/ErrorQuiver/README.md

 # ErrorQuiver

-ErrorSlice is a lightweight package to make handling multiple errors that need to be returned together easier.
+ErrorQuiver is a lightweight package wrapping a slice of errors.

 Implements the error interface